2019 North Indian Ocean cyclone season: Extremely Severe Cyclonic Storm Fani

 On April 26, a depression formed to the west of Sumatra, with the IMD giving the storm the identifier BOB 02.
 The system slowly organized while curving towards the northeast.
 On April 27, at 00:00 UTC, the IMD upgraded the system to a deep depression.
 Later that day, the system intensified into Cyclonic Storm Fani, while shifting to the northwest.
+(Note: The name Fani (Bengali: ফণী, [fɔniˑ]) was contributed by Bangladesh and means "serpent, hooded snake" in Bengali.)
 System development proceeded very slowly for several days, with the cyclone struggling to intensify against the influence of moderate vertical wind shear.
 At 12:00 UTC on 29 April, Fani was upgraded to a severe cyclonic storm, with the system beginning to undergo rapid intensification.
 Fani continued rapidly intensifying, becoming an extremely severe cyclonic storm at 17:00 UTC on April 30.
 The Joint Typhoon Warning Center (JTWC) upgraded the system to a Category 4 tropical cyclone on the Saffir–Simpson scale at 06:00 UTC on May 2, following which, rapid intensification resumed.
 The pressure decreased to 932 hPa, three-minute sustained winds increased to 215 km/h, and one-minute sustained winds to 280 km/h, making the system the equivalent of a Category 5 major hurricane.
 On May 3, at 02:30 UTC (8:00 a.m.
 IST) Fani made landfall on Puri, in Odisha, weakening to a Category 1-equivalent very severe cyclonic storm soon after landfall, subsequently weakening to a cyclonic storm several hours later.
 On May 4, Fani weakened into a deep depression and moved into Bangladesh.
 Later that day, Fani degenerated into a well-marked remnant low before dissipating the next day.